How to Pick the Right Business Partner in Emerging Markets

 If you plan to fly solo, prepare for a crash landing

 With the right business partner, however, organizations entering emerging markets can turn into success stories.
-Just look at the approach taken by Japanese auto manufacturers Honda to gain a foothold in India’s auto consumer market.
+Just look at the approach taken by Japanese auto manufacturer Honda to gain a foothold in India’s auto consumer market.
 Initially, Honda entered the market exclusively through a joint venture with the Indian auto manufacturer, Hero MotoCorp.
 After enjoying excellent growth and profits for more than two decades, Honda and Hero decided to split ways, signifying Honda’s confidence in navigating the Indian market without a local partner.

 Avoiding early exits versus planning orderly exits